MyRandomShit/tech-progression/reference_materials/README.md

 **[96.
 The Auditor - Glimpses Across Timelines](./96_auditor.md)**

 Someone watches.
 Someone documents.
-A man in a grey suit with a clipboard, binoculars, and a grey Mazda CX-30 that never ages.
+A man in a black suit with white shirt and black tie, clipboard, binoculars, and a grey Mazda CX-30 that never ages.
+Everything about him is black and white—perfectly monochrome.
 He appears at key moments across all timelines—Prime, Epsilon-Zero, Rogue, Sigma-5—always observing, always writing, never fully explained.
-Accompanied by a dragonfly drone and mechanical spider, he exists at the edges of perception.
+Accompanied by a black-and-white dragonfly drone and monochrome mechanical spider (advanced post-singularity robots that appear almost alive), he exists at the edges of perception.
 Is he Zero's avatar?
 A timeline auditor?
-A simulation programmer?
-Death's observer?
+The Angel of Infinite Records?
 The story never answers.
 Some mysteries remain mysterious.

 **[97.
 The Observer - A Life in the Middle](./97_observer.md)**